miniBill/witch-awakening/DLCs/Core/Quests.md

 ### Sidebar
 Bear in mind the dangers of necromancers' ability to trap souls.

---- BOBBY TABLE ---

-TAINTED GRAIL
+## Quest: Tainted Grail
+- Slot: Epic
-Epic - Evil Route
+- Evil Route: True

-Threat 9
+- Threat: 9
-Conflict 6
+- Conflict: 6
-Reward 8
+- Reward: 8

 If you have the Nymph's Vessel, you'll notice its waters running red one day: Something terrible has happened at the Baths of the Nymphs.
 A Hespatian family has broken through their wards and massacred the nymphs, butchering the women in their waters, staining them red and have stolen the Holy Grail, the golden relic 29, and used this act of bloodshed to corrupt it into a twisted opposite of itself.
 Contact with its waters is an absolute poison and causes an instant transition to undeath moving in a wave over the still living victim's body.
 Living flesh within a mile of the grail sickens and begins to turn black.

 Notes:
 + You must hunt down the invaders and find a way to restore the grail and restore its place in the Central Fountain, bringing the Baths back to life, and the bodies of the nymphs within.
 + The Nymphs are the primary distributor of the components for healing potions, there will be a major shortage.

+### Sidebar
-+ The nymphs will be very thankful and give you free access to the baths.
-+ A villain may instead claim the tainted grail for themselves, damning the Nymphs and forever creating a major disruption to the availability of healing potions.
+The nymphs will be very thankful and give you free access to the baths.
+A villain may instead claim the tainted grail for themselves, damning the Nymphs and forever creating a major disruption to the availability of healing potions.

+### Sidebar
-+ Be careful with what you do with the grail...
+Be careful with what you do with the grail...
 If you lost it in the ocean it could slowly poison all waters on Earth causing rampant undead outbreaks, and all the gods will stand in judgment of you with fates worse than death.

-DRAGON HUNT
+## Quest: Dragon Hunt
-Epic
+- Slot: Epic

-Threat 10
+- Threat: 10
-Conflict 4
+- Conflict: 4
-Reward 10
+- Reward: 10

 Elder Dragons are apocalyptic beasts.
 They are to dragons what dragons are to riding drakes.
 The size of a literal mountain, Elder Dragons were banished from Earth by the gods and archangels, early on before the Great Flood.
 There's 5 in the solar system currently, one on Mercury, Venus, Titan, Europa, and Pluto.
 1+ others are known to have left the solar system, and there are a few dozen known to be scattered through the realms and elemental planes.
 They share the statistics of a dragon as seen in Metamorphosis, but are scaled up by a thousand and are intelligent, utilizing Relics from their hoard to work magic effects.